-- If you have non-standard casing please shoot us an message with a link to one or more of the following sites.
+If you have a compound artist name, please shoot us an message with a link to one or more of the following sites.
 This allows us to establish Web Presence for your unique artist name.
-Please make sure the casing you want us to approve appears on the page you link to!
+Please make sure the name you want us to approve appears on the page you link to!

 - Wikipedia page